indigo423/routing-labs/lab-01/README.md

 > [!NOTE]
 > If you want to get access to the Minion you can use your existing OpenNMS Horizon/Meridian stack.
-> You need to configure gRPC as communication protocol and configure the endpoint in [org.opennms.core.ipc.grpc.client.cfg](onms-minion/etc-overlay/org.opennms.core.ipc.grpc.client.cfg) accordingly.
+> You need to configure the ONMS_CORE_HOST as ActiveMQ endpoint in [org.opennms.minion.controller.cfg](onms-minion/etc-overlay/org.opennms.minion.controller.cfg) accordingly.

 The environment uses the [Containerlab](https://containerlab.dev/) which allows to build and model complex routing networks using container runtimes.